AInora

 Criminal arrests, car accidents, domestic incidents, and emergency business disputes do not happen during business hours.
 Firms that only answer 9-to-5 are systematically missing the most urgent and valuable intake calls.
 AI voice intake running 24/7 closes this window permanently.

 AI voice intake changes the math.
-The same firm that was answering 55% of its calls can answer 100%, run a deeper intake than a human paralegal (because the AI never forgets a script item), flag conflicts in real time, and hand a fully-populated matter record to the intake attorney the next morning.
+A firm that only answers a fraction of its inbound calls today can answer all of them, run a deeper intake than a human paralegal (because the AI never forgets a script item), flag conflicts in real time, and hand a fully-populated matter record to the intake attorney the next morning.

 Side-by-Side Comparison